If you don’t have a valid ticket when you travel, or you commit a transport offence, you may be fined.

-You need to pay the correct fare, and carry any concession entitlement, to travel with a valid ticket.
+To travel with a valid ticket, you need to pay the correct fare and carry any concession entitlement.
 If you don’t have a valid ticket when travelling on public transport, or don’t show your ticket on request, you may have committed an offence under the Transport (Compliance and Miscellaneous) Act 1983 or its regulations.

 If you travel without a valid ticket, or are alleged to have committed a transport offence, you may be reported by an Authorised Officer.

 The Authorised Officer you spoke with may send a report to the Department of Transport.
 Authorised Officers don’t issue warnings or fines.